- How to Read a Map & Signage

 such as Thomas Brothers California, DeLorme or Benchmark cover the entire state!
 Your best bet for super detailed coverage is still the area BLM map or Forest Service NFS USDA maps.

 Tom Harrison Maps are some of the best maps available & they are tear-resistant plus waterproof, so they'll last.

 Planning your road trip & what route you will take before

 you leave is advised.
 Re-routing & assessing the situation

 along the way at a dinner stop or roadside bathroom break is

 Maps online are only for reference and convenience!
-Make sure you have another map or tow for cross referencing.
+Make sure you have another map or two for cross referencing.
 Do not depend on digital cell phone service in the boonies.
-Real maps, paper topo maps have accurate details, asy to read, recommended for backcountry routes & forests back roads.
+Real maps, paper topo maps have accurate details, easy to read (anytime), recommended for backcountry routes & forests back roads.